Artificial Intelligence-based Innovations

 Collaborations

 Within the LUMC, the research group works together with, among others, the department of Otorhinolaryngology (Prof.dr.
 J.C.
 Jansen), the department of Radiology (Dr. B.M.
 Verbist), and the Division of Image Processing (Laboratorium voor Klinische en Experimentele Beeldverwerking, LKEB) (Prof.dr.ir.
-M. Staring, Dr. B.C.
-Stoel).
+M. Staring).
 Further, the research group has links with the Clinical AI Implementation and Research Lab (CAIRELab) of the LUMC.

-Outside of the LUMC, there is close collaboration with the national research institute for mathematics and computer science in the Netherlands (Centrum Wiskunde & Informatica, CWI) (Prof.dr.
+Outside of the LUMC, there is close collaboration in the Netherlands with the national research institute for mathematics and computer science in the Netherlands (Centrum Wiskunde & Informatica, CWI) (Prof.dr.
 P.A.N.
-Bosman (part-time professor at TU Delft), Dr. M. Virgolin, and Ir.
+Bosman (part-time professor at TU Delft) and Dr.ir.
 P.A.
-Bouter).
-We further collaborate with the Utrecht University (Dr.ir.
-D. Thierens), the eScience Center in Amsterdam, the department of Radiation Oncology and Gynecology of the Amsterdam UMC (Drs.
+Bouter (scientific software developer)).
+We further collaborate with Utrecht University (Dr.ir.
+D. Thierens), the departments of Radiation Oncology and Gynaecology of the Amsterdam UMC (Drs.
 D.L.J.
-Barten, Dr. K. A. Hinnen, Dr. L.R.C.W. van Lonkhuijzen, Dr. B.R.
+Barten, H.H.
+Deuzeman, Dr. K. A. Hinnen, Dr. L.R.C.W. van Lonkhuijzen, Dr. B.R.
 Pieters, Prof.dr.
 L.J.A.
-Stalpers, Dr. G.H.
-Westerveld, Dr. J. Wiersma), and the departments of Radiation Oncology of Maastro clinic, The Netherlands Cancer Institute, Radboud UMC, UMC Groningen, and UMC Utrecht.
+Stalpers, Dr. J. Wiersma), the department of Radiation Oncology of the Erasmus MC Cancer Institute (Dr. G.H.
+Westerveld), and the departments of Radiation Oncology of Catharina Hospital Eindhoven, UMC Groningen, Maastro clinic, The Netherlands Cancer Institute, Radboud UMC, and UMC Utrecht.
+Moreover, there is close collaboration with the departments of Pathology and Radiology of The Netherlands Cancer Institute, and the larger DIRECT-DCIS consortium.